-Guilt-free crispy grilled “fries” made right outside on the grill!
+Guilt-free crispy grilled potato “fries” made right outside on the grill!

 When the weather gets hot in New York, I like to take the cooking outside.
 Grilling is usually my husband’s job, but lately I’ve been having fun exploring the many things you can make outside on the grill all on my own, it’s really not that hard!